jeffmacinnes/scholarsAtDuke_vis/README.md

 * **vis/circos** - this directory contains the *circos* configuration files used to make the building2building circular plot shown on visualization

-The final visualization was compiled using Adobe Illustrator, with keys, titles and text added
+The final visualization was compiled using Processing and Adobe Illustrator, with keys, titles and text added.
+The interactive version was built using the p5js javascript library.

+The poster and interactive site can be found at [http://jeffmacinnes.com/visualization/collabMap/collabMap.php](http://jeffmacinnes.com/visualization/collabMap/collabMap.php)

 ---
 ## Overview and definitions